 You can also synchronize after a change within Cobbler that needs to be synchronized immediately.
 Otherwise Cobbler synchronization will run automatically when needed.
-For more information about PXE booting, see [Client-configuration > Autoinst-pxeboot > Install via the Network].
+For more information about PXE booting, see Client-configuration > Autoinst-pxeboot.

+2.6.
 Configure DHCP for PXE through Proxy